simula/ImageCLEFmed-MEDVQA-GI-2025/README.md

 - `--competition`: Set to `gi-2025`
 - `--task`: Use `1` for Task 1 or `2` for Task 2
 - `--repo_id`: Your **HuggingFace model repo ID** (e.g., `SushantGautam/XXModelCheckpoint`)

-#### 📄 Additional Dependencies
-If your code requires extra packages, you must include a `requirements.txt` in the **root of the repo**.
-The system will install these automatically during validation/submission.
-Else you will get package missing errors.

 ### 🚀 Submission Command
 If validation is okey, you can just run: